Luca-Verderio/Cats_vs_Dogs-Machine_learning_Project/README.md

 # Image Classification: Happy-or-Sad
-The goal of the project was to implement a Deep Neural Network to classify images of dogs from images of cats.
+The goal of the project was to implement a **Deep Neural Network**, using **TensorFlow**, to classify images of dogs from images of cats.

 This assignment is part of the "DeepLearning.AI TensorFlow Developer" course.